 - I Want My Beloved to Be Happy: Bobby towards Georgia.

 - "I Want" Song: "Thinking of Him" is a Show Within the Show example for Madam Marian.

 - Jerkass: Sid is a cheating husband who berates everyone around him and blackmailed almost everyone in the show.

 - Jerk with a Heart of Gold: Carmen's jerkass attitude towards Bambi is all a ruse so Bambi can succeed on Broadway without having anyone accuse her of nepotism.

-- Large Ham: Magnificently done with Mr. Belling.
+- Large Ham: Magnificently done with Christopher Belling.
 Sid Bernstein can also be a large ham if required.

 - Locked in a Room: Cioffi forces everyone in the production to stay put in the theater until he solves the murder.
-Justified because, as he explains, Jessica was murdered on stage, meaning it had to be one of them and he doesn't have the resources to keep tabs on everybody around the clock.
-Of course, it turns out he was wrong and the culprit left right after the bows.
+Justified because, as he explains, Jessica was murdered on stage, meaning it had to be one of them, and he doesn't have the resources to keep tabs on everybody around the clock.
+Of course, it turns out he was wrong, as the culprit left the theater right after the bows.

 - Minor Major Character: In the Show Within a Show, Randy plays the major supporting role of Parson Tuck.
 Within Curtains, he's just a member of the ensemble with speaking lines.